 Types of Political Ads

 Blue Wave Voiceover is proud to help progressive, Democratic causes across the country take the airwaves and reach voters wherever and however we can.
-We’ve collectively voiced across the left-leaning advertising spectrum, raising our voices (zing!) to help candidates, PACs and non-profits alike reach our fellow Americans in preparation for November, voicing just about every type of political ad that one could think of along the way.
+We’ve collectively voiced across the left-leaning advertising spectrum, raising our voices (zing!) to help candidates, PACs and non-profits alike reach our fellow Americans, voicing just about all types of political ads that one could think of along the way.

 Blue Wave Voiceover compiled this resource to help both our clients and fellow voice over actors share a common language and reference for all of our collaborative political campaigns.
 Feel free to refer to this guide anywhere it might come in handy in political voiceover — from creating compelling & clear casting breakdowns, to auditioning voice talent with a specific tone in mind, all the way through to live direction & post production.

-Not sure which type of political ad you want to create?
+Not sure how to create the different types of political ads you want?
 Let’s dive in!

 The “Introduction to the Candidate” Ad — The only true “must have” in political advertising, the Introduction to the Candidate sets the tone for the entire campaign.
 Not only does it typically require a friendly, engaging, optimistic-yet-firm voice over, but that voice needs to match your candidate’s style and presentation.
 Polished, steady, experienced and wise?
 A young, scrappy upstart?
 A sensible, straight-shooting next door neighbor?
 After all, you only get one first impression — especially during campaign season.